Associate in Science in Liberal Studies

 Bedford Campus and Lowell Campus - Day

-The Information Technology Transfer Concentration Associate in Science, Liberal Studies degree program is designed to prepare students either for transfer to a related bachelor’s degree program, or for employment in a variety of entry-level information technology (IT) positions.
+The Information Technology General Studies Associate in Science, Liberal Studies degree program is designed to prepare students either for transfer to a related bachelor’s degree program, or for employment in a variety of entry-level information technology (IT) positions.
 The IT degree consists of a general education core curriculum common to all MCC degree programs, an IT program core that covers areas common to all IT careers, and the choice of either a transfer option or a career-specific concentration.
-The IT Transfer concentration is designed for students who wish to pursue a bachelor’s degree in an IT-related field, and has been developed in consultation with selected colleges in the region.
-This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state universities and the University of Massachusetts.
-Qualified students may be eligible to participate in the IT degree internship program.
+The IT General Studies concentration provides students with the flexibility to design their own concentration of technology-based electives.
+Students work with a program advisor to select courses that will meet individual career plans and interests.
+Qualified students may be eligible to participate in the IT degree Internship Program.

 Career and Transfer Outlook: